dwjackson/ctache/README.md

-Ctache (pronounced "stash" as in "stache" as in "moustache" you see) is an implementation of [mustache](https://mustache.github.io/) templates in C (though I have not yet checked whether it fully implements the spec).
+Ctache (pronounced "stash" as in "stache" as in "moustache" you see) is an implementation of [mustache](https://mustache.github.io/) templates in C (though it does not fully implement the spec).
 It is available as the command-line tool `ctache` and also in library form as `libctache`.

 ## Building & Installing